 In my life it was a fact I will never forget.
-My journey (others wold say my struggle) started in December of 2009 when my love and best friend of 12 years, Michael, started to go in and out of a coma after being in the Special Care Unit at Maine Medical Center.
+My journey (others would say my struggle) started in December of 2009 when my love and best friend of 12 years, Michael, started to go in and out of a coma after being in the Special Care Unit at Maine Medical Center.
 He had been diagnosed with Colitis almost at the onset of our relationship.
 Battling this horrible disease became the focus of our lives.
 He was never in remission and spent agonizing times dealing with this disease.
-After being in the hospital In October of 2009 while receiving treatments for anemia and a series of blood transfusions he developed an infection which led to others and eventually to his major organs shutting down and he passed at the tender age of 43 on December 30th.
+After being in the hospital In October of 2009, while receiving treatments for anemia and a series of blood transfusions, he developed an infection which led to others and eventually to his major organs shutting down and he passed at the tender age of 43 on December 30th.
+He held on to life and fought to the very end.
 I thought this was the end, in fact it was just the beginning.

 Now a death and suicide would be a lot for most to deal with.
 With the help of family and friends I came through this and carried on.
 And life threw me yet another curve.
 Shortly thereafter I found out I was pregnant and was told I probably would not carry full term but not knowing that I would shortly have a miscarriage all alone at home.
 The pain was almost insurmountable.
 I kept thinking how come I am being so challenged, it didn’t seem fair however that inner voice kept saying there is a reason.

 What truly agonizingly follows is having to make the decision to put my oldest dog down, or as a good friend set him free.
 One of the hardest things I ever had to do.
-Fast forward to year 6.
+The following years had many challenges including this one.
 I took in a Siberian Husky as a favor.
 I kept my dog and him apart until I felt comfortable they were getting along.
 In a split second the Siberian went after my Alaskan Husky, I stepped between them and suffered a major trauma to my leg.
-It resulted in 24 staples and pain til this day.
+It required intensive surgery and resulted in 24 staples and pain until this very day.
 The Siberian ended up at a farm and me and my Alaskan continued on together.
 Eventually I faced that dark day again when I had to make the decision to put him down.
 This had to be it.
 Seven years of trials and tribulations and I really did break a mirror.
 So there I was, all alone.
 What to do?
 I was still working making ends meet however something was missing.